-On receipt of a Stage 3 Complaint Form, the Clerk to the Governing Body will be requested to establish a Complaints Panel made up of at least three people who do not have any conflict of interest and have not been involved with the matters that are the subject of the complaint, at least one of whom is independent of the management and running of the school.
+The Clerk will establish a Complaints Panel made up of at least three people who do not have any conflict of interest and have not been involved with the matters that are the subject of the complaint, at least one of whom is independent of the management and running of the school.

-The Clerk will arrange a meeting of the Complaints Panel at a convenient time for all parties, within 20 school days of receipt of the Stage 3 Complaint Form.
+The Clerk will arrange a meeting of the Complaints Panel at a convenient time for all parties, within 20 school days of receipt of the complainant's letter.